asoderlind/TDDE09_Project/README.md

 ## Abstract:

-In this project we extended the baseline, which included an arc-standard parser with a static oracle, with an arc-hybrid parser and a dynamic oracle.
-The dynamic oracle may only be used with the arc-hybrid parser, however, since it requires a parsing system that is arc-decomposable.
-According to the litterature, the arc-hybrid parser with a static oracle should perform equally well as the arc-standard.
-It was also found that the dynamic oracle should perform better than the static oracle, both using arc-hybrid parsing.[^1] To improve the dynamic oracle further we choose to implement exploration parametres for the dynamic oracle according to "A Dynamic Oracle for Arc-Eager Dependency Parsin" by Goldberg & Nivre.
-Our result indicates... [^2]
+In our project, we expanded the baseline with an arc-hybrid parser and dynamic oracle, augmenting the existing arc-standard parser and static oracle setup.

+"Training Deterministic Parsers with Non-Deterministic Oracles" by Goldberg & Nivre indicates that the arc-hybrid parser should outperform the arc-standard parser, a result we confirmed with a 1% improvement in attachment score.[^1] However, performance varied across treebanks, with the Swedish treebank exhibiting lower scores.

+While Goldberg & Nivre anticipated the dynamic oracle's superiority over the static oracle in arc-hybrid parsing, our project didn't align with this expectation.[^1]
+Despite efforts, our dynamic oracle consistently lagged behind the static one.
+We therefore decided on enhancing the dynamic oracle by implementing exploration parameters the same way "A Dynamic Oracle for Arc-Eager Dependency Parsing" by Goldberg & Nivre described.[^2] This yielded a 1% attachment score improvement.
+However, it still couldn't surpass the static oracle.
+This underscores the challenge of optimizing dynamic oracles.

+In conclusion our findings suggests that the arc-hybrid parser in combination with a static oracle produces the best attachment score out of the different methods we tried.

 [^1]: [Training Deterministic Parsers with Non-Deterministic Oracles](https://aclanthology.org/Q13-1033) (Goldberg & Nivre, TACL 2013)